Tests of Standard Cosmology in Horava Gravity and Bayesian Evidence for a Closed Universe, and the Hubble Tension

 In conclusion, we have tested the spatially non-flat universe in standard cosmology within \Ho~ gravity.
-We have obtained the ``very strong" and ``strong" Bayesian evidence against flat LCDM, for our two models {\bf A} and {\bf B}, respectively.
-Moreover, the MCMC analysis shows (a) the preference of a closed universe and (b) a reduction of the Hubble constant tension for model {\bf A}, even if BAO data is included.
+We have obtained the ``very strong" and ``strong" Bayesian evidences against flat LCDM, for our two models {\bf A} and {\bf B}, respectively.
+Moreover, the MCMC analysis shows (a) the preference of a closed universe, (b) a reduction of the Hubble constant tension, {and (c) a positive result on the discordance problem}, even if BAO data is included. {It is remarkable that just the use of (14) for model {\bf A}, which gives a {\it novel} relation between $\Om_\La, \Om_k, \Om_r$ via $\De N_{\rm eff}$ which are otherwise unrelated, produces the difference in the results of the two models.}

-The reason for the reduced Hubble tension may be related to the ``natural" inclusion of the (early) dark radiation within the dynamical dark energy and its associated contribution to $\Delta N_{\rm eff}= 0.873$, which is a little bit larger than required in GR context.
-Another reason may be the peculiar contribution of the curvature $\Om_k <0$, which has been previously considered on phenomenological level \cite{Ries:2018,Knox:2019}.
-However, the resolution does not seem to be quite complete yet \cite{Ries:2020}; this might be due to the fact that our observational data might not be completely model independent and are based on known physics.
+{The reduced} Hubble tension may be related to a natural inclusion of the (early) dark radiation within the dynamical dark energy and its associated contribution to $\Delta N_{\rm eff}= 0.87$ {for model {\bf A}}, {and the} peculiar contribution of the curvature $\Om_k <0$, {as} have been previously considered on phenomenological {ground} \cite{Ries:2018,Knox:2019}.
+However, the resolution does not seem to be quite complete yet \cite{Ries:2020}; this might be due to the fact that our observational data {may} not be completely model independent and are based on known physics.
 For example, as noted earlier, the BBN-like parametrization (\ref{BBN_DR_relation}), which has been used for model {\bf A}, is based on standard particle physics model with the phenomenological parameter $\Delta N_{\rm eff}$.
 Our MCMC analysis implies that the phenomenological approach of model {\bf A} is a good approximation of the BBN, constraining $\Om_k$ more precisely and reducing the Hubble constant tension, {\it i.e.}, increasing $H_0$, with the almost doubled Bayesian evidence compared to model {\bf B}.
-It would be a challenging problem to consider thoroughly the effect of anisotropic scaling beyond the standard model BBN and revisit the Hubble tension problem to see whether a complete resolution can be found.
-Finally, the analysis for the cosmological perturbations would also be an important arena for studying standard cosmology, like the cosmic-shear or $\si_8$ tension \cite{DiVa:2019}.
+It would be a challenging problem to thoroughly consider the effect of anisotropic scaling beyond the standard model BBN and revisit the Hubble tension problem to see whether a complete resolution can be found or not.
+Finally, the analysis of the cosmological perturbations {for the non-flat universe and with the full use of Boltzmann solvers such as CAMB/Class {\cite{Lewi:1999,Lesg:2011}}} would also be an important arena for studying standard cosmology, like the cosmic-shear or $\si_8$ tension \cite{DiVa:2019}.